tommyblue/ED-AFK-Notifier/README.md

 If you have problems extracting the release file (tar.gz), use [7-zip](https://www.7-zip.org/download.html).

+Launch the game and, after you're sitting in your ship, run this program (don't run the program before launching ED or the tool could monitor the wrong journal file).

 ## Configuration

 The `config.toml` file, that must be placed along with the downloaded binary, must have the